Date of Degree

 Chronic Pain, Complex Regional Pain Syndrome, Quality of Life

 Copyright 2011 Jessica Ann Lohnberg

 Lohnberg, Jessica Ann.
-"An examination of the psychosocial profile of individuals with complex regional pain syndrome." dissertation, University of Iowa, 2011.
+"An examination of the psychosocial profile of individuals with complex regional pain syndrome."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.